 Security has been considered very carefully for Smart Meters.
 The communications network is not part of the internet, it is a closed network only accessible to parties with the right security keys and physical connections.
 Additionally there is no central database containing customers' information, the information is only stored on the Smart Meters and sent through DCC onto Suppliers and other parties who have a right to that data and where the customer has given them permission.
 The customer information inside messages is encrypted and only the receiving party can look at the data, the DCC cannot view the data.
 The parties receiving the data undergo a rigorous security assessment at the beginning and then have regular security audits.

 The ability to purchase electricity and gas on a PAYG (Pay As You Go) basis is a big advantage of Smart Meters.
 Once you've paid, top up can be sent to your meter automatically without having to use chargeable key fobs.
 If communication to the meter is down you can still top up by entering the long reference number provided with your purchase into the meter, although this may not be an easy thing to do.
 For customers on PAYG who have difficulty with reliable communications and entering the long number, a separate number entry pad can be provided by your supplier.
-However it should be noted that many suppliers won't be offering the PAYG service until late 2017.
+However it should be noted that many suppliers won't be offering the PAYG service until mid 2018.

 As well as Suppliers getting information from smart meters the Distribution Network Operators (DNOs), who look after the cables in the ground, will also get information.
 They can use this information to detect power drops and power cuts and to help analyse the performance of the network.